LilyAsFlora/Ririi/README.md

 Rirī lacks lexical stress.
 However, in poetry or song, speakers may wish to apply patterns of stressed and unstressed syllables to induce the effect of a rhythmic meter.

+## Syntax

+### Word Order

+Generally, Rirī uses the SVO (Subject-Object-Verb) word order.
+This may be changed for poetic effect.

+_Ema vidum wariua._
+She saw the demonstration.

+_Wariau vidum ema._
+The demonstration saw she.

 ## Grammar

 ## Writing System